 There are hundreds.

 This is not a matter of a few verses clarifying or modifying a concept.
 Rather, it is a matter of hundreds of verses contradicting less than half a dozen.
 The burning question that needs to be answered is why do people cling to the two or three, and reject the hundreds?
+Is it because the religious leader say they MUST or else?

 God is either One person or being, or not - this is a very simple and clear proposition.
 Should people rely on religious theologies or philosophies or psychological theories about the divided nature of God?
 When Joshua of Nazareth says, "My God, My God, why have you forsaken me?"
 (Matt.
-27:46), why can't we receive the plain meaning, that Jesus of Nazareth has a God?
+27:46), why can't we receive the plain meaning, that Joshua of Nazareth has a God?
 Why must we instead run to strange psycho-philosophical, "dual nature" explanations?
 Perhaps because we are hanging onto a tradition of men?
 Perhaps the religious leadership establishment gains something important from maintaining that people must believe that one equals three?

 Please consider the following two arguments: